Skip to main content

 "The Securities and Exchange Commission today announced charges against Ensign Peak Advisers Inc., a non-profit entity operated by The Church of Jesus Christ of Latter-day Saints to manage the Church’s investments, for failing to file forms that would have disclosed the Church’s equity investments, and for instead filing forms for shell companies that obscured the Church’s portfolio and misstated Ensign Peak’s control over the Church’s investment decisions.
 The SEC also announced charges against the Church for causing these violations.
 To settle the charges, Ensign Peak agreed to pay a $4 million penalty and the Church agreed to pay a $1 million penalty."

-The fact the the church was attempting to hide its financial activities is incredibly is clear in the very simple fact that none of the names used for the shell companies are in any way related to Mormonism:
+The fact the the church was attempting to hide its financial activities is incredibly clear in the very simple fact that none of the names used for the shell companies are in any way related to Mormonism:

 Ashmore Wealth Management, LLC